Code-Institute-Submissions/https-github.com-Karasp1980-Fodmap-recipes/README.md

 ### About

 Fodmap is a diet to reduce symphtoms when having IBS and it is not always easy to find recipes that are Fodmap friendly.
 This site should be both inspiering and informative and make it easy to find tasty Fodmap recipes.
 The site provides the user the oportunity to easy register an account.
 When logged in the user can upload their own recipe posts on the site (which the user then can update/edit/delete), comment and like other recipes and also watch their own liked/favourite recipes.
-If the user prefers not to register an account they can still look at the recipes uploaded and the About Fodmap site is open to all users.b  The site provides healthy recipes beneficial to all users and ages, and weather you follow the Fodmap diet or not.
+If the user prefers not to register an account they can still look at all the recipes uploaded and the About Fodmap site and search function is open to all users.
+The site provides healthy recipes beneficial to all users in different ages, and weather you follow the Fodmap diet or not.

 ### User Goals

 - Be able to find and search healthy Fodmap recipes
 - Be able to add, comment and like recipes
-- Be able to manage own posted recipes (edit/delete)
+- Be able to manage own posted recipes and comments (edit/delete)

 ### Site Owner Goals